Skip to main content

 What Module 7 asks

-HSC Chemistry Module 7 (Organic Chemistry) is the most memorisation-heavy module in the course.
-Around 30% of the exam.
+HSC Chemistry Module 7 (Organic Chemistry) is the most memorisation-heavy module in the course, typically accounting for a substantial share of marks in recent papers (NESA does not publish fixed module weightings).
 Students who treat organic as a system of named functional groups and predictable reactions do well; students who try to derive everything from first principles run out of time.

 The content is structured around functional groups and the reactions that interconvert them.